MicheleCotrufo/pyThorlabsPM100x/README.md

 ### Virtual mode (no hardware needed)

-Passing `virtual=True` makes the driver simulate three PM100x consoles (one PM100A and two PM100D, with different wavelength ranges) instead of talking to real hardware over `pyvisa`.
+Passing `virtual=True` makes the driver simulate three virtual PM100x consoles (one PM100A and two PM100D, with different wavelength ranges) instead of talking to real hardware over `pyvisa`.
 This is useful for testing or demoing the package without a physical instrument, and works even if `pyvisa`/NI-VISA is not installed.

 ```python
 from pyThorlabsPM100x.driver import ThorlabsPM100x